YizhiW91/Notes/notes/dataStructure/array&string.md

 #### Two Pointers
 Two pointers is an extremely common technique used to solve array and string problems.
 It involves having two integer variables that both move along an iterable.
 In this article, we are focusing on arrays and strings.
 This means we will have two integers, usually named something like i and j, or left and right which each represent an index of the array or string.

+##### Tricks
+* To stop at the middle of an array including middle element: (n-1)/2
+* To stop at the middle of an array excluding middle element: n/2-1

 ##### Two pointers for reversing an array/string.
 * LC: 167.
 Two Sum II - Input Array Is Sorted
 * LC: Reverse String